newportsm/DiabloDB/README.md

 Made with: PHP, HTML, CSS, Bootsrap, and MySQL database backend.

-*need to update with cleaner look
+*need to update with cleaner look and folder organization for files